 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-City of Jonesboro This plan overlaps the Consolidated and Action Plans through ensuring affordable and decent Continuum of housing is available for the homeless to become independent and integrated into the community.
-Care addition, transportation planning and implementation was the second goal that was part of both programs for the jurisdiction.
+This plan overlaps the Consolidated and Action Plans through ensuring affordable and decent Continuum of City of Jonesboro housing is available for the homeless to become independent and integrated into the community.
+In Care City of Jonesboro addition, transportation planning and implementation was the second goal that was part of both programs for the jurisdiction.